LiamGallagher737/pure_rust_curl/README.md

 # Pure Rust Curl

 A basic curl program written in pure Rust, no external libraries.
-(Linux only)
+(Linux and http only)

 </div>